tweag/python-monorepo-example/2017-08-21-inline-java-ghc-plugin.md

 | ByteString   |            byte[] |
 | Text         |  java.lang.String |

-The `javac` compiler gets the translated type with the quasiquotation.
+The translated types are passed to `javac` together with the rest of the quasiquoted Java code.
 In our running example this would be

 ```Java
 double fresh_name(double $x) {